IBM/operand-deployment-lifecycle-manager/README.md

 ### Building the operator

-Build the meta operator image and push it to a public registry, such as quay.io:
+Build the odlm image and push it to a public registry, such as quay.io:

 ```bash
 # make images